 WHAT I DO

-Born Italian, I am an aspiring expat, a mug collector and a huge fan of Harry Potter, Downton Abbey, Nordic countries, Japanese culture, the Pacific Ocean, Linzer torte and vanilla tea.
-If I had a magic wand, I would go back to the Belle Époque and travel around the world by ship – with a companion.
-I work as a freelance translator, publishing consultant and creative writing instructor in Milan (for now).
+I cannot start my day without a cup of tea & chocolate cookies.
+I’m a mug collector and a huge fan of Harry Potter, Nordic countries, Japanese culture, the Pacific Ocean, Linzer torte and snowy landscapes.
+If I had a magic wand, I would go back to the Belle Époque and travel around the world by ship with a companion.
+I currently work as a freelance translator, publishing consultant and creative writing instructor in Milan, Italy.